yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/10. Pushdown Calculations/readme.md

     CREATE OR REPLACE TABLE lineitem AS SELECT * FROM samples.tpch.lineitem;
     ```

-3. Open Power BI Desktop, create a new report.

-        1. Copy-paste the code from [Pushdown Calculations.sql](./Pushdown%20Calculations.sql) SQL-script to Databricks SQL Editor and execute the script to create the objects required for this example.
-This includes **powerbisamples** catalog, **tpch** schema, as well as tables and a view.
-        2. Open Power BI Desktop, create a new report.

 3. Connect to Databricks SQL Warehouse, **powerbiquickstarts** catalog, **tpch** schema, and add the following tables/views to the semantic model.
 All tables should be set to **DirectQuery** storage mode.
     - `region`
     - `nation`